bertramdev/happyapps-apidoc/source/includes/_checks.md

 }
 ```

-A Deleted check can be fetched optionally from the GET api for sync verification but can no longer be used or updated.
+A deleted check can be fetched from the API using the GET method to synchronize client side views, but can not be executed or updated.